The Automatic Calibration Unit in JUNO: Design of the ACU

 \subsection{Material selection}

 The JUNO LS is based on linear alkyl benzene (LAB)~\cite{ref:JUNO_LS}, which is a chemically mild organic liquid.
 The source and the cable will be in direct contact with the liquid scintillator when deployed into the CD.
-To avoid adverse long term effect to the LS, especially the optical properties, we perform LS immersion tests on various candidate samples, accelerated in a heat oven at 40\textdegree{}C. The absorption spectrum of the liquid is measured before and after the immersion.
-The list of good materials are shown in Table~\ref{Material}, although some of the materials are only in contact with the vapor of the LS in our system.
-We enforce all commercial components with unknown surface to be enclosed with materials in the table.
+To avoid adverse long term effect to the LS, especially the optical properties, we perform LS immersion tests on various candidate samples, accelerated in an oven at 40~\textdegree{}C. The absorption spectrum of the liquid is measured before and after the immersion.
+If the change of the deterioration rate is less than $10^{-4}$ (after the corrections of surface-to-volume ratios between the aging and experiment conditions, and the accelerated aging lifetime), the material is considered as a good material~\cite{ref:LS_compatibility}.
+Table~\ref{Material} shows a list of good materials, although some of the materials are only in contact with the vapor of the LS in our system.
+All commercial components with unknown surfaces are enclosed within these good materials.

 To avoid induced radioactivity, the surface cleanliness of the ACU should follow the JUNO cleanliness protocol~\cite{ref:JUNO_cleanliness1, ref:JUNO_cleanliness2}.
 Radon emanation from material surface is another concern.
 Most of the 304 SS surfaces in the ACU are electropolished to a 1.6~$\mu$m roughness to reduce emanation.
-The ACU also contains N$_{2}$ flushing ports to bring out the radon as well as potential oxygen out gassing during the operation, important for the radioactivity control and the light properties of the LS.
-Moreover, the penetration hole of the ACU bottom plate is sealed from the CD by a normally-closed gate valve, except for the calibration period.
+The ACU also contains N$_{2}$ flushing ports to bring out the radon as well as potential oxygen outgassing during the operation, important for the radioactivity control and the light properties of the LS.
+Moreover, the penetration hole of the ACU bottom plate is sealed from the CD by a normally-closed gate valve.